How much does a deck cost to build in NJ?

 - Deck Skirt – The space between the bottom of the deck and the ground is called the skirt.
 You can close it off with lattice or something solid at additional cost.
 The price for this will depend on the height of the deck and material used but generally is not that expensive.
-Maybe an extra $1500 for a deck this size for a solid skirt, $1,000 for lattice considering it’s only 3 steps high.
+Add an extra $2000 for a deck this size for a solid skirt, $1,000 for lattice considering it’s only 3 steps high.

 Enhancement and improvement costs

 - Stain or seal – even if the decking is pressure treated it may be a good idea to seal or stain it against the weather.
 This is especially true in NJ where summer temperatures can be high and winter weather includes a lot of precipitation and freezing temperatures.